-During our audit, we were unable to find the School's board member meetings, minutes and the current year budget on the School's website
+During our audit, we were unable to find the School's board member meeting dates and the minutes for all meetings held during the year.

-The public should have information about the School's governing board minutes and activities and budget easily accessible on its website.
+The public should have information about the School's governing board minutes and activities easily accessible on its website.

-We recommend that the School update its website on a periodic basis to include all required information including the School's budget, board minute meeting and minutes.
+We recommend that the School update its website on a periodic basis to include all required information including minutes of all meetings held during the year.